Planning a basement or basement conversion and need some basement ideas?

 Steam rooms are generally the same size as a bathroom and utilise humid heat rather than the dry heat of a sauna.

-Steam rooms have all sorts of health benefits and you can even use essential oils with the steam delivery system so can use this room for aromatherapy too.
+Steam rooms have all sorts of health benefits and you can even use essential oils with the steam delivery system so you can use this room for aromatherapy too.

 Here’s one from Elite Stone and features a heated pool, jacuzzi, gym, sauna and steam room!